Frequently Asked Questions

 Answer: An "avian-safe" power pole is a configuration designed to minimize bird electrocution risk by providing sufficient separation between phases and between phases and grounds to accomodate the wrist-to-wrist or head-to-foot distance of a bird.
 If such separation cannot be provided, exposed parts are covered to reduce electrocution risk.
 The term "avian-safe" has recently replaced the term "raptor-safe", as bird protection is designed to benefit a variety of birds, not just raptors.

 Would you like to submit a question?
-If so, please contact Sarah Ball at sball@eei.org.
+If so, please contact the APLIC Executive Committee at aplic@aplic.org.